feedfm/Javascript-SDK/README.md

   is disabled by adding a 'button-disabled' class and setting the 'disabled' attribute to true.

 The sample [jsbin](http://jsbin.com/uweSavU/5/edit?html,output) has a function to display in the javascript console all the events that the player emits.

+When creating your own player skin, most everything can be stylized without having to edit javascript.
+For most projects, you should be able to fully customize the player using only CSS rules that take into account the 'button-enabled' and 'button-disabled' classes, along with the state of the player that is attached as a class to the top level HTML element of the player.

 Working with Feed.Player
 ========================